amgrcia97/amgrcia97/README.md

 # Hello there :wave:, I'm Andrés!

 ### About Me:
-I'm cuban currently living in Brazil!
+Cuban currently living in Brazil!
-- Born in January of 1997, Econonomics graduate and working with TI since 2021.
+- Born in January of 1997, Econonomics & Finances graduate, working as Software Developer since 2021
-- Currently working as Software BackEnd Developer at @Take5
-- I’m looking to collaborate on projects that help me grow as a software developer...
+- Always looking to collaborate on projects that help me grow as a software developer

 ### Principal languages and Tools :